 At first glance, marketing and advertising seem like the same thing.
-Interchangeable terms, right?
-A lot of people use them that way.
+They’re interchangeable terms, right?

 The truth is, they’re subtly—but importantly—different.
 When you recognize that, you can make them work together to increase your revenue.
-Take a look:
+Let’s take a look.

 All advertising is marketing, but not all marketing is advertising.
 Simply put, advertising is a part of your marketing plan, which also includes research, email campaigns, social media posts, and community events.
 Billboards, sponsored social media posts, digital ads, television commercials, and radio spots are all examples of advertising.
 Notice what they have in common?

 You (generally) have to pay for them.

 You pay for marketing, too, of course, in time or salaries, but advertising will require additional dollars.

 Marketing starts with the careful development of your product or service.
 You’ll use market research to decide upon a name, logo, colors, and more that resonate with your target audience.
 Your marketing plan helps you understand the demand for your product as you keep an eye on your major competitors, and you may incorporate a variety of events and emails and social media campaigns to build your brand.